-Quorum for a meeting of the Subcommittee is the Chair and one additional Member of the Subcommittee.
+Quorum for a meeting of the Subcommittee is the Chair, the Speaker or one Member of the Government Caucus, and one Member of an opposition caucus.

-In other respects, the rules set out in section 11 of this Governance Framework apply to the meetings of the Subcommittee.
+In other respects, the rules set out in section 11 of the Legislative Assembly Governance Framework apply to the meetings of the Subcommittee.

-10.4.3 Membership
+10.4.5 Membership